hackbg/fadroma/spec/Factory.spec.ts.md

 # A Fadroma Pattern: Factory

-## Overview
+## Introduction

-This is a common pattern that uses simple ICC (inter-contract communication) to let users instantiate contracts in a semi-controlled way.
+This is a common pattern that uses simple ICC (inter-contract communication) to let end users instantiate contracts in a semi-controlled way: the "factory" contract determines the code of the contract to instantiate, and callers can specify init parameters for the individual "product" contract instances that they request from the factory.
+This factory also keeps track of all contracts instantiated through it, and can be queried to provide a paginated list.

 In the following example, there are two contracts involved, `Factory` and `Product`.
 (For their code, see the [`factory`](https://github.com/hackbg/fadroma/tree/master/examples/factory),